Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \subsection{Additional Ablation Study}

+\textbf{Direct Intervention.} To demonstrate the role of guiding velocities, we directly perturb the guiding velocity and observe the resulting flow maps.
+We use marginal velocity as the baseline guidance, and control a proxy for the noise level by defining $v^\gamma_t(x_t) = (1-\gamma)v^*_t(x_t) + \gamma v_t(x_t|x)$, interpolating between marginal velocity $v^*_t$ and noisy conditional velocity $v_t(x_t|x)$.

+In a toy setting, we measure optimality as $\mathcal L_\mathrm{ED}$ with $v^*_t$ following \cref{fig:toy-ed-curve}, as shown in \cref{tab:gamma-sweep-toy}.
+For Eulerian distillation $\mathcal L_\mathrm{ED}$ and consistency training $\mathcal L_\mathrm{CT}$ along $v^\gamma_t$, optimality improves monotonically as $\gamma$ decreases, i.e., as the guiding velocity becomes closer to the marginal velocity.
+On ImageNet-1K with DiT-B/4, reducing $\gamma$ improves FID.
+We measure instability via the standard deviation of each loss landscape, and it also decreases as $\gamma$ decreases.

+These results provide empirical evidence consistent with that the gradient difference induced by the guiding velocity can affect optimization and is associated with suboptimality (\cref{prop:suboptimality}) and instability (\cref{prop:instability}).

+\textbf{Hyperparameters.} In \cref{tab:hparams-ablation}, we explore hyperparameters in the ablation setting: iSD-T on DiT-B/4 with trigonometric interpolation and $\omega=5.0$.
+The default value of $\epsilon=0.005$ follows \citet{ucgm}, and default values of $\eta=0.01$ with $p=1.0$ follow \citet{meanflow}.
+We observe that FID remains stable for $\epsilon\in [0.001, 0.01]$, while extremely small values can degrade performance, likely due to numerical instability in lower-precision settings.
+For adaptive weighting parameters, performance also varies smoothly across $\eta$ and for nonzero $p$.
+We also observe that performance improves from 1 to 2 steps, and remains nearly plateaued.

+This suggests that the method may not be highly sensitive within a reasonable range of hyperparameters.
+We use a single default setting across all experiments without additional tuning, including both image and policy generation.
+This supports that the method may not require extensive hyperparameter search.

-\textbf{JVP Approximation.} To validate the effectiveness of JVP approximation, we not only apply the JVP approximation to iSD, but also to MeanFlow.
-With the direct JVP, the training requires approximately 25GB of VRAM and 58 A100 GPU hours under the ablation setting.
-After applying the approximation, the VRAM requirement reduces to 11GB and the wall-clock time to 21.5 GPU hours.
-The FID also decreases to 10.74, demonstrating a consistent decreasing trend.
+\textbf{JVP Approximation.} To assess the generality of JVP approximation, we additionally apply it to MeanFlow, beyond its use in iSD.
+Under the ablation setting, training MeanFlow with the exact JVP requires approximately 25GB of VRAM and 58 A100 GPU hours.
+With the approximation, the VRAM usage decreases to 11GB and the wall-clock time to 21.5 GPU hours.
+Under this setting, the FID decreases to 10.74.
+Note that in Fully Sharded Data Parallel setups, while integrating exact JVP may require additional engineering effort, this approximation can be incorporated with lower implementation overhead.

 \textbf{Time-condition Annealing.} Since our training dynamics can be divided into two stages: learning marginal velocity and flow mapping guided by itself, we also consider annealing of the time condition $s$, sampled near $t$ for the initial stage and then warmed up to $0\le s<t$ as training continues.
 To linearly warm up the distribution of $s$, we first sample $s$ and $t$ following the baseline and reformulate $s$ as: